 - 16 credits of college prep courses – English, Math, Science, SS and World Languages

 - 1170 minimum SAT score (reading/writing & math only – No Essay) – they will not combine old and new SAT scores or 26 minimum composite ACT Score (without Writing)

 - 3.0 or higher weighted GPA in non-elective high school courses

 - 3 full credits in a single Career and Technical Education Program and earn a 3.5 or higher unweighted GPA in these courses

 - Achieve qualifying test score requirements: ACT – English: 17, Reading: 19 and Math: 19 or SAT (January 2016 and prior scores) – Critical Reading/Writing: 440 and Math: 440 or SAT (March 2016 and thereafter) Reading: 24, Writing: 25 and Math: 24 or PERT – Reading: 106, Writing: 103 and Math: 114

 Please note that Gold Seal Scholarship funds can only be used at one of the following programs:

-- Pays $48.00 at a Technical Degree Education Program – AS, AAS or CCC
+- Technical Degree Education Program – AS, AAS or CCC